 In a recent blog post, I began a conversation about “how to lift weights when you are older.”
 Today, I want to add to that conversation with two additional points that will help keep you injury- and pain-free as you progress in your strength training program.

 Personalization is key; older bodies have their idiosyncrasies.

-By the time we get to the “slightly older” age, we’ve put our bodies through a lot.
+As we age, it becomes apparent that we’ve put our bodies through a lot.
 For decades, we may have compensated in one part of the body for aches, pains, and even injuries in another part.
 We may have created poor movement habits.
 We’ve sat too much.
 We’ve marveled at our “weekend warriors” escapades, even if we felt like we went through the ringer afterwards.
 And we’ve ended up with some issues in our tissues.
 But that doesn’t mean we can’t lift weights.
 In fact, it is probably a good thing to lift weights so we can balance out our body and improve how we move.